JacyCui/sicp-lab01/README.md

 #### Q3: Debugging Quiz!

 The following is a quick quiz on different debugging techniques you should use in this class.
-You should refer to `Debugging.md` to answer the questions!
+You should refer to `Debugging.md`  o r `Debugging.pdf` to answer the questions!

 Run the following to run the quiz.

 ```shell
 python3 ok -q debugging-quiz -u --local
 ```

+> **Note**: In the debugging handout, I end each ok command with `--local`, which will not appear in the quiz, but the command is still right without `--local`.